boriscu/SpotSter-API/README.md

 # SpotSter API

-SpotSter is a Python Flask API backend for a Monster Energy drink spotting application.
+Python Flask REST API for a Monster Energy drink spotting application.
 Users report sightings of Monster drinks by uploading photos with geographic coordinates.
-The backend processes the image through a vision LLM to identify the product, matches it to the nearest store, and updates a global availability map.
+The API processes the image through a vision LLM to identify the product, matches it to the nearest store, and updates a global availability map.

 ## Features